Beijing International Bilingual Academy

-Beijing International Bilingual Academy (BIBA; 海嘉国际双语学校 a.k.a.
-"Haijia International Bilingual School") is a private school in Shunyi District, Beijing, China.
+Beijing International Bilingual Academy (BIBA; 海嘉国际双语学校, "Haijia International Bilingual School") is a private school in Shunyi District, Beijing, China.
 It serves students from kindergarten to high school.
 BIBA first opened its doors in 2006 as Kinstar International School.
 The school's name was changed to Beijing International Bilingual Academy in 2011.
-Its students can be Chinese nationals or holders of foreign passports.
+It admits students who are Chinese nationals or holders of foreign passports.
 BIBA is a member of EduChina.
 It currently has 1600 students from more than 30 countries.

-Accreditations and Authorizations
+Accreditations and authorizations

 BIBA is accredited, authorized, or a member of the following organizations: